-GDPR checklist: 4 months to prepare-Reading time: 5 Minutes
+GDPR checklist: 4 months to prepare

 With the General Data Protection Regulation (GDPR) deadline just four months away, is your organisation prepared?
 To help get your HR and payroll department ready for when the regulation takes effect on 25th May, we’ve put together a checklist that includes the essential steps to compliance.

 This blog will explore getting to grips with employee rights; making an inventory of data; and rethinking data retention.

 1. Get to Grips with Employee Rights

 GDPR requires employers to review the rights of their staff thoroughly.
 If they fail to understand these rights now, they will not be able to comply with the regulation once it takes force later this year.